dudung/python/src/stepin/examples/for/README.md

-# for (0)
+# loop (0)
-some examples for pytnon and non-python related to for
+some examples for pytnon and non-python related to loop

 + [range](range.md)